 8. Window shopping at Ximending Youth Shopping District

 The Ximending Youth Shopping District will welcome you with a lively atmosphere even at the wee hours of the night.
 And no, it’s not Shibuya… It’s Taipei’s very own youth-centric district where the young and young at heart can hang out all night long.
 The fun starts early in the afternoon until midnight.
 You can visit Modern Toilet, a bizarre-themed restaurant where you dine with toilet-inspired food presentation.
-You can also find different boutiques and street markets in the area.
+You can also find different boutiques, street markets, and lots of food around Ximending as well.

 How to get to Ximending Youth Shopping District?